 A room or group of rooms forming a habitable unit for one family, with facilities used or intended to be used for living, sleeping, cooking, eating and sanitary facilities.
-It comprises at least 650 square feet of habitable floor space, except for elderly housing, an accessory dwelling unit or a temporary, intrafamily dwelling unit.
+It comprises at least 650 square feet of habitable floor space, except for elderly housing or an accessory dwelling unit.
 The term does not include a trailer.

-DWELLING UNIT (IN THE SHORELAND AND RESOURCE PROTECTION OVERLAY ZONES)
+DWELLING UNIT (IN THE SHORELAND AND RESOURCE PROTECTION OVERLAY ZONES) $\,$